millerjames01/insta-stijl/README.md

 ## Tests

-If you check to see some of the newer commit messages, and look at the comments, you can see I'm a little behind in testing.
-Sorry!

-However, the most fundamental parts of the project are tested fairly well, using the `scalatest` package.
+The project is well tested, using the `scalatest` package.
 To run these tests and any tests (in the `test` package), it should be as simple as

     $ sbt
     > test